The independent cinema blueprint

 Every engagement follows the same ten-step process.
 Select any step to explore it in detail.

-You complete our structured intake form — room dimensions, construction stage, preferred format, budget range, and any known constraints.
+You complete our structured intake form, room dimensions, construction stage, preferred format, budget range, and any known constraints.
 This replaces a lengthy discovery call and lets us prepare before we speak.

 These answers reflect Kolosseum's engineering position.
-Every project is different — the right answer for your specific room requires a proper design engagement.
+Every project is different, the right answer for your specific room requires a proper design engagement.

-“The level of detail in the Katio documentation set is exceptional.
+Start a Project“The level of detail in the Katio documentation set is exceptional.
 It removed all the guesswork for our installation team on site.”

 AV Integrator, Sydney